Wondering what cottagecore books to read next? We’ve got you covered.

 This Poison Heart

-This Poison Heart is the kind of dark cottagecore book you read in one sitting.
-Kalynn Bayron’s young adult series (This Wicked Fate out now) follows Briseis, a Brooklyn high school student who can make seeds into blooms with the touch of her fingertips.
-When Briseis’ aunt passes away, she finds herself in a new world of poisonous plants and brutal botanicals.
-This Poison Heart is more than just a reimagination of The Secret Garden; it’s an entirely new tale with gothic themes and a dark, twisted fairytale edge.
+This Poison Heart shakes up the twee tales of the cottagecore aesthetic and jabs in a twisted fairytale edge.
+Brooklyn high school student Briseis can transform seeds into blooms with her fingertips, but when her aunt passes away, she finds herself entangled in a world of poisonous plants and brutal botanicals.
+This Poison Heart gives The Secret Garden’s core a moody, gothic spin.

 Did you enjoy this list of cottagecore books?
 What are your favorite cottagecore books?
 Let me know in the comments below!